DS202-at-ISU/lab-1-team-5-lab-1/README.md

 <span style="font-size: 24px;">**Step 12.4**</span>

-- Student 1’s note:
+- Devon’s note: No notable errors.

-- Lucas’s note: Everything worked well.
+- Lucas’s note: Everything worked.
 The only thing I had to do first was pull the latest changes before pushing.
-After that, I modified the README.md file by adding a new line, saved the changes, and committed them using RStudio.
+After that, I modified the README.md file by adding a new line, saved the changes, and committed them using RStudio’s Git.

 - Eitan’s note: I made local changes to this file and then I did git add . to stage those changes to be committed.
 Then I did git commit -a to